LIFE STORY

 Thursday afternoons would see me poring over hiking maps, planning the route for that weekend.

-Sunday afternoons we would be descending many miles away, tired and happy, hopefully to a hot spring hideaway before taking the train back to Tokyo.
+Sunday afternoons we would be descending many miles away, tired and happy, hopefully to a hot spring hideaway before finding a railway station on one of Japan’s many small local lines snaking into the hills and taking the train back to Tokyo.

 One of my ‘Discover Japan’ techniques was to take a map, look for an area with few villages or roads, and head off to see what was there.